Being Nutritious

 • Preheat oven to 350 degrees.

-• Make the Baked Tofu by adding the first 4 ingredients in a small bowl.
+• Adding the first 4 ingredients in a small bowl.
 Whisk to combine.

-• Heat sesame oil in a large pan over medium-high heat.
+• While the tofu is baking, heat sesame oil in a large pan over medium-high heat.

 • Add the grated ginger and garlic, and cook for a minute, stirring.

-• Serve hot with brown rice or another whole grain you like.
+• Serve hot, garnished with cilantro and sesame seeds, as desired, over brown rice or another whole grain.

 Nutrition